SalishSeaCast/analysis-keegan/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/README.md

 * ## [2010_Dockton_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/2010_Dockton_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2011_Dockton_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/2011_Dockton_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2012_Dockton_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/2012_Dockton_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2013_Dockton_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/2013_Dockton_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2014_Dockton_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/2014_Dockton_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2015_Dockton_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/2015_Dockton_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2016_Dockton_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/2016_Dockton_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2017_Dockton_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/2017_Dockton_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2018_Dockton_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/2018_Dockton_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2019_Dockton_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton/2019_Dockton_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 ##License